mathjax/MathJax-docs/web/examples.rst

 These include documentation as well as live examples that you can run.

-In addition, there are examples for:
+In addition, there are examples within this documentation:

 * :ref:`Configuring MathJax using an external script <local-configuration-file>`
 * :ref:`Configuring and loading MathJax using one local file <config-loads-mathjax>`